 Introducing the Meridian Symphony Orchestra…

-The next time you can see and hear these two musicians will be April 3, at 8 p.m. when the orchestra, the MCC Chorus, the Meridian Community Chorus and the Meridian Children's Chorus perform Samuel Jones' oratorio "The Temptation of Jesus."
+The next time you can hear and see these two musicians will be onstage with the Meridian Symphony Orchestra on April 3, at 8 p.m., when they are joined by the Meridian Community College Chorus, the Meridian Community Chorus and the Meridian Children's Chorus in a performance of Samuel Jones' oratorio, "The Temptation of Jesus."